Implementation

 Payment description:

-Create an auth token using the /auth/login API endpoint
+1. Create an auth token: Create an authorization token using /auth/login API endpoint

-Initiate an order an order using our sample payload to /order/initiate API endpoint
+2. Initiate an order: Initiate an order using our sample payload using /order/initiate API endpoint

-Implement the consumer redirect to the ShopBack Pay checkout flow (to complete the payment)
+3. Redirect the Consumer: Implement the ShopBack Pay checkout redirect flow to complete the payment

-Check the payment status using /order/{orderUuid} API endpoint when we redirect the consumer back to your landing page after 30 seconds
+5. Check Payment Status: Check the payment status using /order/{orderUuid} API endpoint when we redirect the consumer back to your landing page

 -